fdcl-gwu/aruco-markers/README.md

     # Pull the Docker image
     docker pull kanishgama/aruco-markers:opencv-4.5.3

-    # Enable xhost - equired for GUI
+    # Enable xhost - required for GUI
     xhost +

     # Replace "-it aruco-markers bash" with "-it kanishgama/aruco-markers:opencv-4.5.3", then start a container